tarunbommali/attendly/README.md

 ## 📌 Note

-This project is actively being developed.
-Suggestions, feedback, and contributions are highly appreciated!
+This project is under active development.
+Suggestions, feature requests, and contributions are highly appreciated!

 ---

 ## ✨ Author

 Made with 💙 by [Tarun Bommali](https://tarunbommali.netlify.app/)